sherryxyz/kafka-s3-demo-pipeline/README.md

 ⚠️ Note: Amazon S3 is a paid service.
 If you're using a non-new AWS account, you may be charged for object storage and requests.
 Please follow the cleanup instructions below to avoid extra charges.

+🔗 Reference: This project uses a KRaft-based Kafka setup inspired by this guide by Say Backend.

 ---

 ## 🔧 Project Structure